 Initial Focus and Early Stages

-The first stage (Stage 1: Years 1-10) of the succession plan will prioritise key goals, including plant control on the Lakeshore Peninsula and addressing focal areas identified in the Wanaka Lakefront Development Plan for Eely Point Recreation Reserve, such as Zone 5.
-Initial efforts will also focus on achievable operational tasks, such as removing individual Conifers.
-These early focus areas are highlighted on the map below.
+The first stage (Stage 1: Years 1-10) of the succession plan will focus on critical goals, including establishing Operational Access, Focal Areas and Individual Conifers removals.
+These early stages are identified on the map below, Figure 2.